Who We Are

 The Home Builders Association of Metropolitan Flint was chartered by the National Association of Home Builders in 1945.
-We are currently known as the Builders and Remodelers Association of Mid-Michigan and remain strong in the belief of preserving homeownership.
+We are currently known as the Home Builders Association of Mid-Michigan and remain strong in the belief of preserving homeownership.

-Early History of the Builders and Remodelers Association of Mid-Michigan
+Early History of the Home Builders Association of Mid-Michigan

 By: Barry Simon

 In early 1945, a group of roughly 8 home builders began meeting at Flint’s “Home Dairy” to discuss how to accommodate the anticipated housing needs of GI’s returning from Europe and Asia, along with the subsequent resulting “baby boom.”
 The group was led by Rober P. Gerholz, who had recently served as the President of the National Association of Home Builders (NAHB), and spearhead the effort to have their organization chartered as a local affiliate of the Association.

 From those roots the “Home Builders Association of Metropolitan Flint” grew into an organization of hundreds that focused on the housing industry’s health, not much of a problem in a growing community with plentiful jobs and the highest median income in the contiguous United States.
 But that all changed in the 1970s when oil prices and the 1973 embargo had a chilling impact on the auto industry, the lifeblood of the Metro Flint area.